aave/governance-crosschain-bridges/README.md

     ) public
 ```

 From the function above, the `target` is the contract that will be called on Optimism (in this case it is the `OptimismBridgeExecutor` contract).
-The `_message` is the encoded data for the cross chain transaction: the encoded data for `queue(targets, values, signatures, calldatas, withDelegatecalls)`.
+The `_message` is the encoded data for the cross-chain transaction: the encoded data for `queue(targets, values, signatures, calldatas, withDelegatecalls)`.
 The `_gasLimit` field pertain to gas management on Optimism and should be defined per Optimism documentation.

-When this transaction is sent cross-chain, the `msg.sender` that send the message to the Optimism Messenger is stored at the OVM L2 Cross Domain Messenger and queryable using the following function:
+When this transaction is sent cross-chain, the `msg.sender` that sends the message to the Optimism Messenger is stored at the OVM L2 Cross Domain Messenger and queryable using the following function:

 ```
 function xDomainMessageSender() external view returns (address);
 ```

 Therefore, the `msg.sender` of the cross-chain transaction on Optimism is the OVM L2 Cross Domain Messenger contract, and the L1 sender is the Aave Governance Executor contract.
 For this reason, the Aave Governance Executor contract address should be provided to the `OptimismBridgeExecutor` contract in the constructor.
-This address will be saved, and used to permission the queue function so that only calls from this address can successfully queue the ActionsSet in the `BridgeExecutorBase`.
+This address will be saved and used to permit the queue function so that only calls from this address can successfully queue the ActionsSet in the `BridgeExecutorBase`.

 ### Deploying the OptimismBridgeExecutor